FarnoodID/C-MinusPlus/README.md

    ```

 3. Run the Script:
-Execute the run.sh script to compile and run the interpreter:
+Execute the run.sh script to compile and run the compiler:
    ```bash
    chmod +x run.sh
    ./run.sh
    ```
-This script will generate necessary files from .l and .y files, compile them into an executable, remove intermediate files, and then run the interpreter.
+This script will generate necessary files from .l and .y files, compile them into an executable, remove intermediate files, and then run the compiler.

 ## Project Implementation Details
 The project has been tested on Ubuntu 20.04.5 LTS distribution.